tulane-cmps6610-fall-2025/problem-set-04-Ardad2/answers.md

 - Correctness
     - We store the heap in array depicting an almost-complete binary tree with the left child of i being 2*i+1 and right child of i being represented by 2*i+2.

-    -Invariant for the bottom-up approach: When we call min_heapify(a, n, i), both the subtrees rooted at i's children are already min-heaps.
+    -  -Invariant for the bottom-up approach: When we call min_heapify(a, n, i), both the subtrees rooted at i's children are already min-heaps.
-        -Base: all leaves ( i >= n//2) are heaps.
+    	- Base: all leaves ( i >= n//2) are heaps.

-        -Step: min_heapify compares a[i] with the smaller child, swaps if needed, and recurses only into that child.
+     	- Step: min_heapify compares a[i] with the smaller child, swaps if needed, and recurses only into that child.
 As the child's subtree was a heap, pushing the larger key down will mantain the heap property below.
 By the time the loop finishes at i=0, the whole tree is a heap.

 - Each call to min_heapify(i) will cost O($h_{\mathcal i}$) where $h_{\mathcal i}$ is the height of the nodes at i, how many levels it can move down.